Integrability conditions for space-time stochastic integrals: Theory and applications

 \section{An integrability criterion}

 The canonical decomposition of $M$ in Theorem~\ref{candec} together with Theorem~\ref{charint} enables us to reformulate \eqref{Lpvar} in terms of conditions only depending on the characteristics of $M$.
-This result extends the null-spatial case as found in \citep[Theorem~III.6.30]{Jacod03}, \citep[Theorem~4.5]{Cherny05}, \citep[Theorem~4.5]{Basse13} or \citep[Theorem~9.4.1]{Kwapien92}.
-It also generalizes the results of \citep[Theorem~2.7]{Rajput89} to predictable integrands and also to random measures which are not necessarily L\'evy bases.
-Our proof mimics the approach in \citep[Theorem~4.5]{Basse13} and takes care of the additional spatial structure. \bthm Let $M$ be a random measure with different times of discontinuity whose characteristics w.r.t. some truncation function $\tau$ are given by Theorem~\ref{candec}.
-For some $H\in\tilde\calp$, we have $H\in L^0(M)$ if and only if each of the following conditions is satisfied a.s.:
+This result extends the null-spatial case as found in \citep{Jacod03}, Theorem III.6.30, \citep{Cherny05}, Theorem 4.5, \citep{Basse13}, Theorem 3.2, or \citep{Kwapien92}, Theorem 9.4.1.
+It also generalizes the results of \citep{Rajput89}, Theorem 2.7, to predictable integrands and also to random measures which are not necessarily L\'evy bases.
+Our proof mimics the approach in \citep{Basse13}, Theorem 3.2, and takes care of the additional spatial structure.

+\begin{Theorem} Let $M$ be a random measure with different times of discontinuity whose characteristics w.r.t. some truncation function $\tau$ are given by Theorem~\ref{candec}.
+Furthermore, let $H\in\tilde\calp$ satisfy \eqref{regularity}.
+Then $H\in L^0(M)$ if and only if each of the following conditions is satisfied a.s.: